 Minors

 A minor is available only to a matriculated student currently pursuing a baccalaureate degree.
 While not required for graduation, a minor provides an option for the student who wants an academic focus in addition to a major.
 Unless a higher standard is noted in the description of a specific minor program, completion of a minor requires that a student earn a “C” (2.0) grade or better in each of the required courses for that minor.
 The same course may be used to meet both major and minor course requirements unless prohibited by the department or program offering the minor as stated in the Undergraduate Catalog.
 Substitutions to minor requirements require the approval of the head or designee of the department or program offering the minor.
 All substitutions for minors in the College of Agriculture, Health, and Natural Resources must be approved at the dean’s level.
-Substitutions for minors in the School of Engineering must be approved at the Dean’s level.
+Substitutions for minors in the College of Engineering must be approved at the Dean’s level.
 Substitutions for minors in the School of Fine Arts must be approved by the Director of Advising.
 Substitutions to minor requirements offered by departments or programs in the College of Liberal Arts and Sciences require approval by the department or program and the dean or dean’s designee.
-A plan of study for the minor signed by the department or program head, director, or faculty designee must be submitted to the Office of the Registrar during the first four weeks of the semester in which the student expects to graduate.
+A plan of study for the minor must be approved by the department or program head, director, or faculty designee.
+Students must submit a plan of study for the minor to the Office of the Registrar during the first four weeks of the semester in which the student expects to graduate.
 All available minors are listed in the “Academic Degree Programs” section and described in the “Minors” section of this Catalog.

 General Graduation Honors